facetious (adjective)

 Lacking vigor, force, or effectiveness.
 (OD)

 Soft or weak rather than firm.
+Weak and not effective.
 (CD)

 Example: Biden's flaccid leadership.